Maintenance break in the OmaKela e-service on 18 August at 6–8 More information

-If your income is small and your student loan is collected by the bank, you can apply for interest assistance from Kela.
+If your income is small and your student loan is recovered by the bank, you can apply for interest assistance from Kela.
 If your income is small and Kela has repaid your student loan to the bank, you can apply for exemption from the payment of interest from Kela.

-- no children: EUR 1,350 per month
+- no children: €1,404 per month

-- for 1 child: EUR 1,559 per month
+- 1 child: €1,621 per month

-- for 2 children: EUR 1,616 per month
+- 2 children: €1,680 per month

-- for 3 or more children: EUR 1,712 per month.
+- 3 or more children: €1,780 per month.

 - If you have especially weighty reasons, you can also be granted exemption for a longer period than one year.

-- Exemption is usually not granted in advance for more than one year at a time (= month of application + 12 subsequent full calendar months).
+- in advance, i.e. for a future period, if you know that in future your income will not exceed the maximum income limit for interest assistance.
+Exemption is usually not granted beforehand for more than one year at a time (= month of application + subsequent 12 full calendar months).